Darasimi-Ajewole/PdfConv/README.md

 ## Getting Started

-Click the demo link or clone/download the repository on your local machine.
+Clone/download the repository on your local machine.

 ### Install dependencies